 COVID-19 treatment outlook

-We are still at a point in this pandemic where there are no FDA-approved and clinically proven treatments for COVID-19.
-At the present time, the standard treatment for COVID-19 is supportive care, which includes management of symptoms and use of supplemental oxygen when appropriate.
-There are numerous ongoing clinical trials to evaluate a large variety of possible treatments.
-The U.S. Food and Drug Administration has given emergency approval for some treatments that have shown promise in reducing the severity and mortality rate of patients with COVID-19.
-The treatments currently utilized for some patients include*:
+We are still at a point in this pandemic where there are few specific treatments for COVID-19 and general supportive care, which includes management of symptoms and use of supplemental oxygen when appropriate, is a large component of the treatment plan.
+We have ready access to the FDA-approved anti-viral Remdesivir for use in patients admitted to the hospital with more moderately severe COVID-19.
+In addition, the FDA has given emergency approval for some other treatments that have shown promise in reducing the severity and mortality rate of patients with COVID-19, including monoclonal antibody infusions and COVID convalescent plasma.
+Finally, there are numerous ongoing clinical trials to evaluate a large variety of possible treatments.
+The treatments currently utilized for appropriate patients at Community Hospital are described below.

 Early studies show that Dexamethasone, an anti-inflammatory steroid, has been seen to improve the condition of some patients with COVID-19.
 This steroid is widely available and utilized with many patients.